Froxlor/Documentation/general/migration-guide/clone.md

 In preparation, you should make sure everything on your old host is up-to-date, i.e. your webserver, PHP versions, Froxlor and so on.

 Also, it would be a good idea to have a way to transfer files between your servers.
 This could be achieved using `scp`, or you could mount your old server's file system into a folder on your new server using `sshfs`.
-However, since there are endless possibilities and everyone has their own preferences, we will not describe one single method here.
+However, since there are endless possibilities and everyone has their own preferences, we will not describe one single method here in detail.
+Instead, we vaguely describe a "fail-safe" version with `tar`.
+If you feel confident with the use of `rsync`, we strongly suggest you go for that.
+It is important however that file ownerships and file permissions are carried over to the new server.

 Before you start, you should stop services that could create user data as this would not be part of our backup.
 Think of your web server, database, FTP daemon and mail server.
 For a basic installation using Apache, MySQL, ProFTPd, Postfix, and Dovecot, this would be your line (you might want to adjust this for the services you are actually using):
 ````shell